shayaansultan/tp/docs/UserGuide.md

 This guide will equip you with everything you need to maximize the benefits of ContactSwift, from initial setup to advanced features.

 **Key Features:**

 - Rapid contact management through intuitive CLI commands.
 - Comprehensive task tracking and productivity analysis.
-- Advanced filtering and searching capabilities for employee information.
+- Advanced filtering and searching capabilities for employee information (even if employees may have some same fields).

 **Unique ID System:**
 Each contact in ContactSwift is assigned a unique identifier (UID), ensuring precise and efficient management of contact details.
 This UID is key to performing actions like editing, deleting, or adding tasks for specific contacts.
 You will encounter these UIDs as you use various commands, offering a streamlined way to manage large datasets.
+This system is designed to enhance the user experience, enabling you to easily deal with duplicates!

 **Who is this for?**
 This guide is tailored for small business owners and remote team managers seeking an effective solution to manage contact details and tasks.
 We assume users have a basic understanding of command-line operations but have structured this guide to be accessible even to those new to CLI environments.